Sutured ECH is a natural invariant: (by C. H. Taubes)

 The compactness assertion in Lemma \ref{lem:monopoles-17} with an extra assumption implies that there are but a finite number of $C^\infty(Y_\infty;S^1)$-orbits of admissible solutions to \eqref{eq:sw} with a priori bound on $\en$.
 The extra assumption is that the operator in \eqref{eq:linearized} that is defined by an admissible solution has trivial kernel.
-As noted previously, this can be assumed if the metric is suitably generic on $N$.
-This finiteness result is stated formally in the next lemma. \begin{lemma} Suppose that the $Y_\infty$ version of the operator $\LL$ in \eqref{eq:linearized} defined by any admissible solution to \eqref{eq:sw} on $Y_\infty$ has trivial cokernel.
+This finiteness result is stated formally in the next lemma. \begin{lemma} Suppose that the $Y_\infty$ version of the operator $\LLf$ in \eqref{eq:linearized} defined by any admissible solution to \eqref{eq:sw} on $Y_\infty$ has trivial cokernel.
 Then there are at most a finite number of $C^\infty(Y_\infty;S^1)$ orbits of admissible solutions to \eqref{eq:sw} on $Y_\infty$ with given a priori bound on $\en$. \end{lemma} A `slice' lemma is needed to prove Lemma \ref{lem:monopoles-18}.
 As in the case of a compact manifold, such a lemma is needed to account for the gauge invariance of the equations that are depicted in \eqref{eq:sw}.
 The point being that this gauge invariance implies that the equations have infinitely many solutions if they have just one.
 A weak slice lemma is proved that is sufficient for the present purposes.

 To set the stage for the slice lemma, note that the vanishing of the function